Achieve your environmental goals

 Trust for Nature works with businesses to achieve goals for good corporate citizenship and deliver great outcomes for Victoria’s biodiversity.
 We have been working with landowners around Victoria for over 45 years to protect 100,000 hectares of habitat to date, and we are actively seeking to engage businesses in partnerships as we take a landscape-scale approach to Victoria’s biodiversity conservation.

-Trust for Nature offers a suite of services to business to enhance the environmental sustainability of your property portfolio.
+Trust for Nature offers a suite of services to business to enhance the environmental sustainability of your property portfolio, including offsets.
 We tailor solutions to your company’s goals for land management, and will work with you one-on-one to design a package of services so that your business can be proud of its green credentials.

 The ultimate form of habitat protection on private land in Victoria is a Trust for Nature conservation covenant, which is a legally binding agreement with landowners.
 Its purpose is to permanently conserve and protect the natural, cultural or scientific assets of the land.
 This agreement is voluntary and negotiated between Trust for Nature and each individual landowner.
 Once agreed, the covenant is registered on the title and protects habitat forever.
 Our Stewardship Program allows Trust for Nature to work with landowners to improve the condition of the covenanted habitat.
-For more information, download our Conservation Covenants brochure
+For more information, download our frequently asked questions.

 In some areas, these types of activities may be partly or fully funded by grants from the Victorian or Australian Government.
 In other areas, landholders can engage Trust for Nature themselves for assistance with managing biodiversity on their land.
 We are a not-for-profit organisation, and this is reflected in our service fees.